the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 #### Resources

-* Link to the group website/Twitter
+* Link to the group website.
+* Link to group social media accounts - Twitter, Facebook, Instagram.
 * Links to other resources - institution wellbeing services.
+* Links to group policies.

 #### Glossary